Tech

 December 5, 2014

 Failover is an important feature for most PBX installations.
-With the availability of high-bandwidth wireless like 4G it becomes more and more popular to use the wireless connection when the primary land-line based internet access becomes unavailable.
+With the availability of high-bandwidth wireless like 4G, it becomes more and more popular to use the wireless connection when the primary landline internet access becomes unavailable.

-We have for a long time the possibility to run the PBX in the LAN, replacing the local IP address with publicly routable IP addresses.
+For a long time, we've made it possible for the PBX to run in the LAN, which replaced the local IP address with publicly routable IP addresses.
 The IP replacement list was already a topic of many forum discussions.

-However when it comes to dynamically switching the presented IP address in the case of a failover, we were in trouble.
-In theory, it would be possible to run a script that tests for the public IP address and then uses the REST interface and change the routing table.
-However not everyone is a bash wizard and it would even require different scripts for the different operating systems.
+When it comes to dynamically switching the presented IP address in the case of a failover, however, we were in trouble.
+In theory, it'd be possible to run a script that tests for the public IP address and then uses the REST interface and changes the routing table.
+Not everyone is a bash wizard, however, and it would even require different scripts for the different operating systems.

 192.168.0.0/255.255.0.0/192.168.1.1 0.0.0.0/0.0.0.0/public